aryanjsx/resumejsx/README.md

-# AI Resume Builder 🤖📄
+# AI Resume Architect 🤖📄

 ### Your Personal AI-Powered Career Toolkit to Build, Analyze, and Optimize Your Resume for Success.

 ---

-**AI Resume Builder** is an all-in-one, modern web application designed to empower job seekers in their career journey.
+**AI Resume Architect** is an all-in-one, modern web application designed to empower job seekers in their career journey.
 Leveraging the power of Google's Gemini AI, this tool goes beyond a simple text editor, offering a suite of intelligent features to help you craft the perfect resume, pass through Applicant Tracking Systems (ATS), and tailor your application to specific job roles.

 ---